Rabbit Health & Illnesses

 GASTROINTESTINAL STASIS: Gastrointestinal Stasis (G.I.
 Stasis) is a common but very serious and life threatening condition wherein the rabbit’s digestive system slows down or stops.
 Rabbits experiencing G.I.
 Stasis look more or less normal, therefore making it hard to notice right away.
 If you notice your rabbit suddenly not eating and pooping for a period of time, please take immediate action.
 Your rabbit might have a case of G.I.
 Stasis caused by stress, dehydration, gas, intestinal blockage, or insufficient dietary fiber.
 If left untreated, your rabbit’s digestive system will shut down and may lead to death in a short period of time.
 Also, if you touch your rabbit’s stomach and feel it to be quite swollen and you hear it gurgling, chances are there is already an overgrowth of gas, which is painful for your rabbit.

-As a first aid, our vet recommended to syringe feed around 1ml of pure pineapple juice and lots of water.
-If you also have access to Bene-Bac, this is the time to give it to your rabbit to aid the resoration of his digestive system.
+As a first aid, our vet recommended to syringe feed around 1ml of pure pineapple juice mixed with water.
+If you also have access to Bene-Bac, this is the time to give it to your rabbit to aid the recovery of his digestive system.
 Try to offer your rabbit’s favorite vegetables, fruits or treats to prevent his digestive system from shutting down.
 Constantly check on your rabbit and keep offering fresh vegetables and water.

-If your rabbit does not eat anything after 12 hours, this is the time to syringe feed him with recovery formula like Oxbow Critical Care or MOMI Complete Care.
-Be sure to only give little doses every 1 to 2 hours.
-Do not overdo it as it may cause pain if you feed too much.
+If your rabbit does not eat anything in the first few hours, this is the time to syringe feed him with recovery formula like Oxbow Critical Care or MOMI Complete Care.
+Be sure to only give only little doses every 1 to 2 hours.
+Do not overdo it as it may cause pain and further bloating if you feed too much.
+We usually just give 2 1ml doses every hour until our rabbits finally eat on their own.

 To help pass the gas, gently massage the tummy area to help push the gas out.
 You can also give your rabbit a dose of Simeticone for human babies, which helps break down the gas bubbles in the tummy.
 It’s completely safe for rabbits and most owners use it as a first aid for their rabbit’s painful gas.

-If no progress has been made within the day, please bring your rabbit to a rabbit-savvy vet immediately.
-Please be patient as it could take hours before your rabbit starts eating again.
+If no progress has been made after 12 hours, please bring your rabbit to a rabbit-savvy vet immediately.
+Please be patient as it could take hours before your rabbit starts eating normally again.
 Just follow the doctor’s orders until he starts eating again.

 DIARRHEA: If your rabbit is having wet or watery droppings, then that is a clear indication that something is wrong.
 Immediately stop feeding him anything other than hay.
 Offer lots of water to prevent dehydration.
 You may also offer water mixed with Dextrose Powder if you observe signs of dehydration.